ktprime/emhash/README.md

    - quadratic probing start work after limited linear probing
    - random probing used with a very bad hash

-- use the **second/backup hashing function** if the input hash is bad with a very high collision if the compile marco *emhash_SAFE_HASH* is set to defend hash attack(average 10% performance descrease)
+- use the **second/backup hashing function** if the input hash is bad with a very high collision if the compile marco *EMHASH_SAFE_HASH* is set to defend hash attack(average 10% performance descrease)

 - dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be showed from dump info.